 Each of the main components contributes in varying degree to the headline inflation in the euro area.
-In terms of weight, set at 1000 for the all-items HICP, services is the largest component, accounting for around 44.2 % of individual consumption expenditure in the euro area.
-It is followed by non-energy industrial goods with around 26.6 %.
+In terms of weights for 2018, set at 1000 for the all-items HICP, services the largest component, accounting for around 44.4 % of individual consumption expenditure in the euro area.
+It is followed by non-energy industrial goods with around 26.3 %.

-Food, alcohol & tobacco and energy account for around 19.5 % and 9.7 %, respectively.
+Food, alcohol & tobacco and energy account for 19.6 % and 9.7 %, respectively.
 Together, they comprise less than one third of euro area expenditure, but they can have significant impacts on the headline inflation as their levels tend to fluctuate significantly more than the other components.

 The breakdown of the HICP into four main components does not follow the standard COICOP classification, but groups items from different expenditure classes into four broad product categories.
 For further details on the composition/sub-indices, please see Eurostat's COICOP/HICP classification.